I allocate most speaking proceeds to charity (some are listed here). I created this website because people asked for my speaker bio.

 You might've heard about artificial intelligence, big data startups, quantum computing, and millennials running crypto hedge funds.
 The fintech revolution has experts divided and confused, from crypto evangelists, to huge skeptics.
 Is this a boom or bust?

 Running a quant hedge fund for the past 7 years, I have experienced the applications and limitations of various technologies in finance.
-You can book me for your next event by messaging me on Linkedin or booking through All American Speakers.
+You can book me for your next event through All American Speakers.

-Christina Qi serves as Co-Founder and Partner at Domeyard LP, a hedge fund known for its focus on high frequency trading.
-Domeyard started out of her dorm room in 2012, closed its Series C in 2017, and trades up to $1 billion USD per day.
-Her company’s story has been featured on the front page of Forbes, Nikkei, and other publications.
-Christina brings experience in investment management, sales and trading, derivatives operations, and technology across Goldman Sachs, UBS Securities, Zions Bank, and MIT Lincoln Labs.
-She is a visiting lecturer at MIT, within Nobel Laureate Robert Merton’s “Retirement Finance” class since 2014 and is a case study protagonist at Harvard Business School.
+Christina Qi serves as Founding Partner at Domeyard LP, a hedge fund known for its focus on high frequency trading.
+She started Domeyard 8 years ago with $1000 in savings.
+Domeyard trades up to $1 billion USD per day.
+Her company’s story has been featured on the front page of Forbes and Nikkei, and quoted in the Wall Street Journal, Bloomberg, CNN, NBC, and the Financial Times.
+Christina is a contributor to the World Economic Forum’s research on AI in finance.
+She is a visiting lecturer at MIT, including Nobel Laureate Robert Merton’s “Retirement Finance” class since 2014, and and alongside President Emerita Susan Hockfield and Dean David Schmittlein in 2019.
+Christina teaches Domeyard’s case study at Harvard Business School and other universities.

-Christina sits on the Board of Directors of The Financial Executives Alliance (FEA) Hedge Fund Group, the MIT Sloan Boston Alumni Association (MIT SBAA), Invest in Girls, the U.S. Non-Profit Boards Committee of 100 Women in Finance, and the Scholarship Committee of the Chartered Alternative Investment Analyst (CAIA) Association.
-Christina and her Co-Founders have been named to the Forbes 30 Under 30 and Boston Business Journal 40 Under 40 lists, and is the Women’s Wealth Forum 2018 Founder of the Year.
+Christina was elected as a Member of the MIT Corporation, MIT’s Board of Trustees.
+She was elected Co-Chair of the Board of Invest in Girls in 2019.
+Christina also sits on the Board of Directors of The Financial Executives Alliance (FEA) Hedge Fund Group, drives entrepreneurship efforts at the MIT Sloan Boston Alumni Association (MIT SBAA), and serves on U.S. Non-Profit Boards Committee of 100 Women in Finance.
+Her work in finance earned her a spot on the Forbes 30 Under 30 and Boston Business Journal 40 Under 40 lists.
 She holds an S.B. in Management Science from MIT and is a CAIA Charterholder.

 "Christina's reputation as the most sought after woman in her industry is well earned.
 Right after graduating from MIT, she co-founded Domeyard, a high-frequency trading hedge fund that was started out of her dorm room.
 Six years later, Christina and her co-founders are now the preeminent forces in the Hedge Fund and FinTech space." - Michael Elkins, MLE Law